-Word marks are all trade marks that consist exclusively of printable characters and for which no colour has been claimed.
+Word marks are trade marks that consist exclusively of printable characters, such as letters, numbers or special characters, and for which no colour is claimed.
 For example, the following can be protected as word marks:

 - Words (e.g. Breitling)